 (Art glass, the only thing we Swedes been best at for the last 1000 years)

-In my book Svenskt Konstglas, I did my best to make my fellow Swedes realize that Orrefors 1925 – 1950 was pretty good and that we really should make an effort to understand this.
-Unfortunately, my best wasn’t good enough, and even today a good piece sold on (at least a major) auction in Sweden is less likely to stay in the country than to go abroad.
-Orrefors is close to my heart, and I enjoy talking on the subject.
-My last two talks were at “Bern’s” in Stockholm around 1992 (with Lill Lindfors) and Ontario Royal Museum (Investing in the 20th century) around 2000, but even if this makes me a bit rusty, I am trying to keep myself up to date.
-If you want me to bring my collection along (it could well be the best Orrefors collection remaining in private ownership and only contains about 18 objects - you should be prepared to pay a rather high price, especially if your insurance doesn't cover the project.
+In my book Svenskt Konstglas, I did my utmost to make my fellow Swedes realise that Orrefors 1925 – 1950 was quite good and that we should really endeavour to understand this.
+Unfortunately, my utmost wasn’t sufficient, and even today, a fine piece sold at a major auction in Sweden is less likely to remain in the country than to be sold abroad.
+Orrefors is dear to my heart, and I enjoy discussing the subject.
+My last two talks were at “Bern’s” in Stockholm around 1992 (with Lill Lindfors) and at the Ontario Royal Museum (Investing in the 20th century) around 2000.
+Although this makes me a bit rusty, I am trying to keep myself up to date.
+If you would like me to bring my collection along (which could well be the best Orrefors collection remaining in private ownership and contains only about 18 objects), you should be prepared to pay a rather high price, especially if your insurance doesn't cover the project.